atomiclaboratory/systems_immunology_course_2024/README.md

 - **Practical Engagement (25%):** Translate theory into practice with AI tools, tackling real immunological data challenges. 🔬

 ## Embarkation Points 🧭
-Our journey is meticulously planned to deepen your understanding step by step:
+Our journey is planned to deepen your understanding step by step:
 - **Weeks 1-2:** The Building Blocks of Immunology 🔨
-- **Weeks 3-4:** Memory, Disease, and Defense 🛡️
-- **Weeks 5-6:** The New Age of Vaccinology 💡
+- **Weeks 3-5:** The New Age of Vaccinology 💡
-- **Weeks 7-8:** Data, Complexity, and Discovery 🧠
+- **Weeks 6-8:** Data, Complexity, and Discovery 🧠
 - **Weeks 9-12:** AI as Your Ally in Immunology 🤖

 ## Tools for the Trek 🎒